Crypto History: Proof of Keys Day

 At the height of the great financial crisis, trust in traditional banking institutions was at an all-time low.
 Satoshi's vision for Bitcoin was to empower people to forgo conventional economic structures for a new kind of financial system that caters to the needs of the people and not the technical/geek or wealthy elite.

 An integral component of Bitcoin's design that allows you to have full control over your money is the concept of public and private keys.
 Your public key is the one you share with others so they can send crypto to your digital wallet.
 Your private key should only be accessible to you because if someone else were to get their hands on it, they could get full access to your funds.
 Another way to look at this is Public Key = the ability to deposit and Private Key = the ability to withdraw funds.

 Essentially, your crypto wallet has a digital lock on it, and the only way to move money out of that wallet is with the private key.
 Like how I can push a letter through the mail slot on your front door (public key), but if I were to find the private key to your house, I could effortlessly enter and steal your valuable belongings.
 (For the record, I would never do that, but others may be less virtuous.)

 Keeping your private key secure is crucial to fully enjoy the decentralized benefits of Bitcoin and maintain total control of your coins.
-Along with the private key, you also have a code of 12 words that when combined allow you to restore/recover your private/public keys.
+Along with the private key, you also have a code of 12 words that allow you to restore/recover your private/public keys when combined.
 Make sure you store these in a secure location.

 Proof of Keys Day